Weather Updates

 • Should a Respondent fail to appear on two separate occasions without justified cause (as determined to be ‘reasonable’ by the Chair), Disciplinary Panel reserves the right to hear the case in absentia (i.e. in the Respondent’s absence) (Regulation 5.1.6 refers);

-• Each party in attendance may bring a representative/witness (Regulation 5.4.4 refers).
-It is the responsibility of the Respondent (and/or Complainant) to arrange their own witnesses or representation.
-The office must be notified of attendance not less than 24 hours prior to a Hearing in such instances, inclusive of names/details of support persons/representation.
+• Each party in attendance may bring one representative/support person and any witnesses relevant to the charges(Regulation 5.4.4 refers).
+It is the responsibility of the parties to arrange their own witnesses or representation.

-• Where a penalty of suspension is imposed, the provisions of Regulation 5.6.1 apply (all appropriate applications may/may not be specified by a Panel on the night of a Hearing);
+Where a penalty of suspension is imposed, the provisions of Regulation 5.6.1 apply (all appropriate applications may/may not be specified by a Panel on the night of a Hearing);

 • Should a fine be issued as part of the penalty, an invoice will be enclosed at the time of notification.
-Fine payments are subject to normal business practice
+Fine payments are subject to normal business practice.

 What Happens Should I Appeal?